Chicopee mayor and residents line up to receive free flu shot at Stop & Shop

 Chicopee Mayor John Vieau got his annual flu shot Wednesday morning at the Stop & Shop Pharmacy on Memorial Drive.
 After signing the waiver, he rolled up his sleeve and a nurse injected the vaccine which only took a few minutes.

-“The goal is to take the flu out of the equation and its an order from the Governor for school aged children to get a flu shot so I just want to lead by example.”
-Mayor Vieau
+“The goal is to take the flu out of the equation and its an order from the Governor for school-aged children to get a flu shot so I just want to lead by example,” Mayor Vieau said.

-“This will help eliminate people going to the hospital, and overwhelming our hospital system with the regular flu as well as COVID-19 if its starts accelerating in the future.”
-James Root, District Pharmacy Manager for Stop & Shop
+“This will help eliminate people going to the hospital, and overwhelming our hospital system with the regular flu as well as COVID-19 if it starts accelerating in the future,” said James Root, district pharmacy manager for Stop & Shop.

 Root told 22News they are already up over 100 percent in terms of total flu shots from this time last year.